top of page

 SHOULD WE THROW OUT THE SOFA?

 There was a couple who had a favorite sofa.
 They loved spending time on it, cuddling, and watching TV.
-One day, one of them found out that their partner was cheating, then devastation feelings arose.
-After that, they tried to figure out how to solve the problem, but every time they sat on the sofa, they were reminded of the betrayal, getting the situation worse by time.
-Eventually, they decided to get rid of the sofa, thinking that it would help them move on and forget about the past.
+One day, one of them found out that their partner was cheating, causing devastated feelings to arise.
+After that, the couple tried to figure out how to solve the problem, but every time they sat on the sofa, they were reminded of the betrayal, making the situation worse.
+Eventually, they decided to remove that sofa, thinking it would help them move on and forget about the past.
 Of course, they finally split.

-This situation can be compared to the current debate surrounding crypto-currency mining and its high energy consumption.
-Critics argue that crypto mining industry is extremely detrimental to the environment, as it contributes to a high emission of CO2 by using a lot of energy.
-These critics are calling for an immediate end of mining, much like the couple who decided to get rid of their favorite sofa.
+This situation can be compared to the current controversy surrounding cryptocurrency mining and its high energy consumption.
+Critics argue that this industry is extremely detrimental to the environment, as it contributes to a high emission of CO2 by using a lot of energy.

 For example, a mining company in Australia has recently installed a 12.5 MW solar farm to power their operations, which has resulted in a 20% reduction in energy costs decreasing CO2 emissions.
 In addition, a Chinese mining company has built a solar-powered farm that generates 3.8 Mega-kilowatt-hours of electricity per year, enough to power 1,000 homes in the same period.